In order for Analytics to display details about keywords and costs from your linked Google Ads account, you must do one of the following:

 Your website doesn't allow arbitrary URL parameters

 A small percentage of websites do not allow arbitrary URL parameters and serve an error page when auto-tagging is turned on.
-Consult with your webmaster to find out if this is the case, or turn on auto-tagging and do a test by clicking a live version of your ad (for example, do a Google search that displays your ad and click that).
-If the link to your site works, then you can use auto-tagging.
-If you get an error, you need to turn auto-tagging off from your Google Ads account.
-Then, ask your webmaster to allow arbitrary URL parameters before turning it back on.
+Consult with your webmaster to find out if this is the case, or you can perform a brief test to see if your website allows arbitrary parameters.
+If you get an error, you may need to ask your webmaster to allow arbitrary URL parameters.